drugis/addis-core/docs/design/index.md

 **TODO**

+ - Viable data management solution / collaborative database building
+ - GetReal analysis capabilities
+ - Work with industry on interfacing in-house systems?
+Is not in the DoW but could be implied due to IPD.

 ### Rationale for re-development ###

 ADDIS 1 is a cross-platform desktop application implemented in Java, designed for use by a single user.